mdrobot7/coms336/README.md

 ## Future Improvements
 - Potential idea: Refactor json files into objects list and index list.
 Could allow more reusability
-- Use thread-safe `rand()` calls.
-Linux has horrible performance because `rand()` is used so often and it locks up threads on an internal mutex.

 ## Tasks
 - [x] A camera with configurable position, orientation, and field of view